junxit/us-congress-bills-113/bill.md

 > - **(h)** *Reporting requirements* Each State entity receiving a grant under this section shall submit to the Secretary, at the end of the third year of the 5-year grant period and at the end of such grant period, a report on—
 >   - **(1)** the number of students served by each subgrant awarded under this section and, if applicable, how many new students were served during each year of the subgrant period;
 >   - **(2)** the progress the State entity made toward meeting the priorities described in subsection (f)(2), as applicable;
->   - **(3)** how the State entity met the objectives of the quality charter school program described in the State entity’s application under subsection (e);
+>   - **(3)** how the State entity met the objectives of the quality charter school program described in the State entity’s application under subsection (e), including how the State entity met the objective of sharing best and promising practices described in subsection (e)(1)(A)(x) in areas such as instruction, professional development, curricula development, and operations between charter schools and other public schools, and the extent to which, if known, such practices were adopted and implemented by such other public schools;
 >   - **(4)** how the State entity complied with, and ensured that eligible applicants complied with, the assurances described in the State entity’s application;
->   - **(5)** how the State entity worked with authorized public chartering agencies, including how the agencies worked with the management company or leadership of the schools that received subgrants under this section; and
+>   - **(5)** how the State entity worked with authorized public chartering agencies, including how the agencies worked with the management company or leadership of the schools that received subgrants under this section;
 >   - **(6)** the number of subgrants awarded under this section to carry out each of the following:
 >     - **(A)** The opening of new charter schools.
 >     - **(B)** The opening of replicated, high-quality charter school models.
->     - **(C)** The opening of expanded, high-quality charter schools.
+>     - **(C)** The opening of expanded, high-quality charter schools; and
+>   - **(7)** how the State entity has worked with charter schools receiving funds under the State entity’s program to foster community involvement in the planning for and opening of such schools.
 > - **(i)** *State entity defined* For purposes of this section, the term State entity means—
 >   - **(1)** a State educational agency;
 >   - **(2)** a State charter school board;